michaelkurihara/michaelkurihara.github.io/essays/smartQuestions.md

 second responder.

 ## Python2 or Python3?
-Vagueness and typos as a warning sign!
+The Warning Signs!

 In this case, the difference between Python2 and Python3 is not that great given the simplicity of the code, but the fact that question does not specify which version of Python bellies a greater problem.
 How much thought did the